elastic/integrations/packages/github/docs/README.md

 ### Issues

-The Github Issues datastream lets you retrieve github issues, including pull requests, issue assignees, comments, labels, and milestones.
+The GitHub Issues datastream lets you retrieve github issues, including pull requests, issue assignees, comments, labels, and milestones.
 See [About Issues](https://docs.github.com/en/rest/issues/issues?apiVersion=latest) for more details.
 You can retrieve issues for specific repository or for entire organization.
-Since Github API considers pull requests as issues, users can use `github.issues.is_pr` field to filter for only pull requests.
+Since GitHub API considers pull requests as issues, users can use `github.issues.is_pr` field to filter for only pull requests.

 All issues including `closed` are retrieved by default.
 If users want to retrieve only `open` requests, you need to change `State` parameter to `open`.

-To use this integration, users must use Github Apps or Personal Access Token with `read` permission to repositories or organization.
-Please refer to [Github Apps Permissions Required](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=latest) and [Personal Access Token Permissions Required](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=latest) for more details.
+To use this integration, users must use GitHub Apps or Personal Access Token with `read` permission to repositories or organization.
+Please refer to [GitHub Apps Permissions Required](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=latest) and [Personal Access Token Permissions Required](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=latest) for more details.

 **Exported fields**